 5 min read

 Your body is home to trillions of bacteria.
 Contrary to popular opinion, not all bacteria cause infections.
-In fact, most of the bacteria in your body do not cause any health problems at all.
-Scientists have been conducting experiments that suggest that some of these bacteria are actually essential for your physical and mental health.
-The research on probiotics shows that your brain and gut bacteria have an indelible connection.
-Probiotics play an important role in ensuring that your body is healthy, your digestive process is optimally running, and you have total mental clarity.
+In fact, most of the bacteria in your body do work for your body, not against it!
+Scientists have been conducting experiments that suggest that some of these bacteria are essential for both your physical and mental health.
+The research on probiotics shows that your brain and gut bacteria have an indelible connection, and often referred to as the gut-brain connection.
+Probiotics play an important role in regulating your microbiome and offer numerous health benefits; including keeping your digestive and immune systems running at full capacity and supporting mental clarity.

 First coined by Dr. Ted Dinan in 2013, the term psychobiotics refers to probiotics or live microorganisms that are specifically beneficial to your mental health and wellbeing.
-Your intestines have a nervous system of their own which is known as the ‘second brain’ or ‘backup brain’.
+(1) Your intestines have a nervous system of their own which is known as the ‘second brain’ or ‘backup brain’.
 Along with your intestines, the bacteria residing in your gut also have a two-way communication network with your brain.
-A healthy gut should contain at least 85% good bacteria and 15% of the other kind.
-If this balance is not maintained, you are likely to experience digestive issues and brain fog.
-Here are 7 ways in which probiotics can give you mental clarity.
+A healthy gut should have at least 85% good bacteria and 15% of the other kind.
+If this balance is not maintained, you are likely to experience side effects such as digestive issues, chronic fatigue, and brain fog.
+Let’s look at 7 benefits of probiotics in relation to mental clarity.